This FAQ answers some of the most common questions regarding Code Signing certificates.

 Are there different types of Code Signing certificates?

 Yes.
-GlobalSign offers both Standard and Extended Validation Code Signing Certificates.
+TRUSTZONE offers both Standard and EV (Extended Validation) Code Signing Certificates.

 What is the difference between Standard and EV Code Signing?

-Standard code signing certificates undergo standard organization validation and may be delivered/downloaded locally on a computer.
-EV code signing certificates undergo strict Extended Validation vetting requirements set by the CA/B Forum and the certificate itself can only be installed on a hardware token in a non-exportable fashion to provide a higher level of assurance.
+Standard code signing certificates undergo standard organization validation.
+EV code signing certificates go through strict Extended Validation vetting requirements set by the CA/B Forum.

-EV Code Signing certificates have an added benefit of providing instant reputation with Microsoft Smart Screen.
-Standard Code Signing certificates must build up reputation with the Smart Screen program before Smart Screen warnings disappear.
+Among added benefits of EV Code Signing certificates is the fact that they provide an instant reputation with Microsoft Smart Screen.
+Standard Code Signing certificates must build up a reputation with the Smart Screen program before Smart Screen warnings disappear.